Elise House — A Home for Women

 Admiral Cooke House — A Home for Men

-The Admiral Cooke House was the third house (second house was Faith House, a rental unit that was transitioned into HnH owned, Billy’s House) and first acquisition for our organization purchased in 2010.
-Thanks to the generosity of our own Jeffery Howell, Homeless Not Hopeless board member, the Council of Churches and over $100,000 from Eden Hand Arts.
-This purchase of a seven bedroom home on Baxter St. in Hyannis allows us to provide a home for 9 additional men which expands our total to 26 formerly homeless men and women.
+Turhe Admiral Cooke House was the first acquisition for our organization purchased in 2010.
+Thanks to the generosity of many people, this purchase of a seven bedroom home on Baxter St. in Hyannis allows us to provide a home for 9 additional men which expands our total to 26 formerly homeless men and women.

 The name for this house, the Admiral Cooke, comes from the name of admiration and respect granted a young man named Robert Cooke as he served as the captain of his college sailing team.
 Rob Cooke was a Cape Cod success story.
 One of the top students at Dennis-Yarmouth Regional High School, he was the youngest licensed real estate broker in Massachusetts, even before he went off to college in 2002.
 A top student at Hampshire and Amherst Colleges, Rob went on to earn a Fulbright Scholarship, which led him to serve and teach in Germany, where he met his wife, Kate Yoo McCrery.
 After Germany, Kate and Rob went on to teach English in South Korea through a program run by the Korean Ministry of Education.
 Sadly, while out on a hike one day, Rob died of a heart attack at the age of 26.
 His friends, teachers and relatives would like his spirit to live on in this house.
 Rob’s life was dedicated to serving others, teaching and living life to the fullest.
 He never passed up an opportunity to explore the world or help others.
 Finally, you may ask, “why the name Admiral Cooke?”
 After all, he was just a young person who never served in the Navy.
 The answer to that question was revealed at Rob’s funeral service when one of the co-captains of his college sailing team told the story of the naming of her fellow captains.
 One of the fellows had a red beard, so he was called Captain Red Beard.
 The young woman telling the story had a last name of Morgan, so she was called Captain Morgan in the spirit of the famous rum.
 But in thinking of Rob Cooke, they could not just call him Captain Cooke; Rob was more than that — he was the Admiral.
 Hold your head high when you pass through the doors on this home.
 Here you’re not just someone trying to get by; you are someone spending time with the spirit of the Admiral.